Someone recently said to me:

 Personally, I’ve never taken drugs.
 My father told me I was such a fantasist if I took them I would probably think I was a fairy and jump off the Humber Bridge (when the bridge was built I was in my teens).
 Instead of choosing to pop a pill, or snort something, the thought of flying encouraged me to take my first flight of independence and I stepped onto a plane to find a new life at the age of seventeen and hopefully never look back.

 When I was asked about Hull, I would answer and they would ask, ‘Where is that?’ and I would state, ‘erm, in Yorkshire!’ and they would reply, ‘Oh Manchester’.
 I would try to tell them where exactly and they would ask, ‘What is it known for?’
 I would answer ‘erm!
 Haven’t a clue!
-I was just born there, taught how to survive socially cultured politics there and keep my legs crossed or spawn two or more children before I reached true adulthood.
-Whatever the age of adulthood that may be!
-Excessive drinking of alcohol is encouraged and prostitution was rife on the edge of the riverside.’
+I was just born there, taught how to survive socially cultured politics there and to keep my legs crossed or spawn two or more children before I reached true adulthood.
+Excessive drinking of alcohol is generally encouraged and prostitution was rife on the edge of the riverside.’

 My friends would laugh.
 ‘Are you glad to get away?’
 I replied.
 ‘Absolutely.
 I miss my family, but absolutely.’